greg-js/arch-wiki-md-repo/wiki/_content/english/Unity3D.md

 ### Unity crashes if ~/.config/user-dirs.dirs is missing

-See how to generate the xdg files here: [Xdg user directories](/index.php/Xdg_user_directories "Xdg user directories")
+See how to generate the xdg files here: [XDG user directories](/index.php/XDG_user_directories "XDG user directories")